Representation of non-semibounded quadratic forms and orthogonal additivity: Orthogonal additivity of quadratic forms

 where we have used that the projections $P_{\Delta_i}\,$, $i=1,2,3\,,$ are mutually orthogonal. \end{proof}

 The property of countable orthogonal additivity of the quadratic form allows to introduce the following family of real measures on $\Sigma(\A)$.

-\begin{definition} Let $Q$ be a countably orthogonally additive Hermitean quadratic form on $\D$ which is dense on the direct integral Hilbert space $\H$.
-For any $\Phi\in\D$ we define real measure on the measure space $(\A,\Sigma(\A))$ by
+\begin{definition} Let $Q$ be a countably orthogonally additive Hermitian quadratic form on $\D$ which is dense on the direct integral Hilbert space $\H$.
+For any $\Phi\in\D$ we define a (signed) real measure on the measure space $(\A,\Sigma(\A))$ by